QubesOS/qubes-doc/project-security/verifying-signatures.md

    If you still get the same result, try downloading the ISO again from a different source, then try verifying again.

-### I'm getting "bash: gpg2: command not found"
+### Why am I getting "bash: gpg2: command not found"?

 You don't have `gpg2` installed.
-Please install it using the method appropriate for your environement (e.g., via your package manager).
+Please install it using the method appropriate for your environment (e.g., via your package manager).

+### Why am I getting "No such file or directory"?

+Your working directory does not contain the required files.
+Go back and follow the instructions more carefully, making sure that you put all required files in the same directory *and* navigate to that directory.

 ### Why am I getting "can't open signed data `Qubes-RX-x86_64.iso' / can't hash datafile: file open error"?